Ernesto Brambilla

 Ernesto "Tino" Brambilla (31 January 1934 – 3 August 2020) was a Grand Prix motorcycle road racer and a professional race car driver from Italy.
 Born in Monza, he was the brother of driver Vittorio Brambilla.
 In 1959, he finished in 10th place in the 350cc Grand Prix motorcycle season.
-In 1961 he again finished in 10th place in the 350 class.
+In 1961, he again finished in 10th place in the 350 class.

 Brambilla entered two Formula One Grands Prix, firstly in the 1963 Italian Grand Prix with Scuderia Centro Sud, driving a Cooper, which he failed to qualify.
-For the 1969 race he was entered by Ferrari, but the car was ultimately driven by Pedro Rodríguez.
+For the 1969 race, he was entered by Ferrari; the car was ultimately driven by Pedro Rodríguez.

 Brambilla died on 3 August 2020 in Monza.